ktj709/API-scraping-freshservice/DOCUMENTATION.md

 Constructs a prompt with user query + retrieved context.

-Sends the request to Gemini 2.0 Flash (google-generativeai).
+Sends the request to Gemini 1.5 Flash (google-generativeai).

-If Gemini fails (e.g., overloaded), falls back to OpenAI GPT-4o-mini.

 Returns the answer along with citations.